zowe/docs-site/docs/extend/extend-apiml/websocket.md

 - [Diagnostics](#diagnostics)
 - [Limitations](#limitations)

-The service can define what WebSocket services are exposed using Eureka metadata.
+The service defines what WebSocket endpoints are exposed using Eureka metadata.

 **Example:**